 PTSD From Car Accidents

-Car accidents commonly cause post-traumatic stress disorder—commonly called PTSD.
+Car accidents commonly cause post-traumatic stress disorder (PTSD).
 The National Institute of Mental Health (NIMH) reports that approximately 39.2 percent of car accident survivors develop PTSD after their accident.
 PTSD can cause car accident victims to experience negative moods or even become afraid to drive or ride in a car after their accident.

 If you experience the symptoms of PTSD following your car crash, always speak with your doctor or mental health provider to obtain the treatment you need.
 Moreover, speak with a car accident lawyer immediately after your accident.